Yuucas/AI-Projects/README.md

 # NLP
-Contains natural language processing exercises
+It contains natural language processing exercises that I practiced.